middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 #### **1.** **Required Health Forms** {#health}

-The following forms and documents must be completed and uploaded to the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) prior to arrival on campus for all new students:
+The following forms and documents are required and must be completed and/or uploaded to the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) prior to arrival on campus for all new undergraduate students:

-1. Middlebury College Health Form
+1. Health History Form
-2. New Student Attestation and Consent Form
+2. Confidentiality and Consent to Treat Form
-3. Physical Examination Form (to be completed within six months of arrival for all student athletes, recommended for all other students)
-4. Your Immunization Records from a healthcare provider(s)
-5. Your insurance card (front and back)
+3. Emergency Contacts Form
+4. Tuberculosis Screening
+5. Images of the front and back of your insurance cards including primary, secondary, dental, and pharmacy if you have separate policies
+6. A copy of your immunization record(s) provided to you by your health care provider(s)
+7. [The Athlete Physical Exam Form](https://www.middlebury.edu/sites/www.middlebury.edu/files/2022-08/Athlete%20Physical%20Examination%20Form%20rev.%2008.02.2022.pdf?fv=8Ocsig6h) (required within 6 months of start of season for students participating in intercollegiate sports, club rugby or crew)

+The following forms and documents are conditionally required and must be completed and/or uploaded to the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) prior to arrival on campus for all new undergraduate students for whom they apply:

-6. Consent Form for Treatment of a Minor (for students who will arrive on campus under the age of 18)
+1. Consent Form for Treatment of a Minor for students who will arrive on campus under the age of 18
-7. Physician TB Form (for students who are at risk for Tuberculosis as defined by the form)
+2. Physician TB Form for students who are determined to be at risk for tuberculosis based on the Tuberculosis Screening form in the student health portal
-8. Provisional Admittance Form (for students who will not be in compliance with Vermont regulations for immunizations by July 15 for September matriculation or November 1 for February matriculation)
+3. Provisional Admittance Form for students who will not be in compliance with Vermont regulations for immunizations by their deadline matriculation

+The following forms and documents are recommended to aid in the provision of comprehensive services and should be uploaded to the [student health portal](https://midb.studenthealthportal.com/Account/Logon?ReturnUrl=%2f) prior to arrival on campus for new undergraduate students:

+1. Physical Examination Form

 Forms and documents are due: